syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-menu.md

 # Column menu in ##Platform_Name## Grid control

-The column menu has options to integrate features like sorting, grouping, filtering, column chooser, and autofit.
-It will show a menu with the integrated feature when users click on multiple icon of the column.
-To enable column menu, you need to define the [`showColumnMenu`](../../api/grid/#showcolumnmenu) property as true.
+The column menu in the Syncfusion Javascript Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
+When users click on the column header’s menu icon, a menu will be displayed with these integrated features.
+To enable the column menu, you need to set the [`showColumnMenu`](https://ej2.syncfusion.com/javascript/documentation/api/grid/#showcolumnmenu) property to **true** in the Grid configuration.

 To use the column menu, inject the **ColumnMenu** module in the grid.